 Edgar Allan Poe

-It’s right to say that while the Victorians stared death on a regular basis due to illnesses and lack of medicine, their fear spurred ways to combat the issue.
+While the Victorians stared death on a regular basis due to illnesses and lack of medicine, their fear spurred ways to combat the issue.
 When it was discovered that the possibility of being buried alive was very real, a system of bells and strings were became the craze.
 Unlike today’s six feet under and steel vaults, the dead laid in shallow graves a few inches below with loose soil on top.
 Some historians say families resorted to leaving the bodies’ hands sticking out of the graves with a string attached to the finger or wrist, while others say the dead laid in dormancy underground.
 If the bell rang, then a night watchman or “dead ringer” came to the rescue with shovel in tow.

 The invention of the “safety coffin” also led to the relief of folks in the latter part of the 19th century.
-The most known device comes from a man by the name of Count Michel de Karnice Karnicki which he aptly termed “Le Karnice”.
+The most known device comes from a man by the name of Count Michel de Karnice Karnicki, which he aptly termed “Le Karnice”.
 Here, the body laid in a rectangular box above ground with a bell and a ball on the outside.
 If the person was still alive, then their movement and change in breath triggered the bell and ball to sound and move, respectively.

 Courtesy of the New York Academy of Medicine Center for History